Case Study 1

 Case Study 3

 Divvying Up a Family-Run Sand and Trucking Operation

 After four generations of family ownership, Jason and his two older brothers had begun to question whether it was time for an exit strategy.
 While Jason wanted to continue working for a few years, his brothers were ready for retirement.
 Not wanting to be left in a bind, Jason contacted his estate planner to see what his next step should be.
 The suggestion?
 Work with Pendleton Street Advisors to formulate a plan.

 Selling After Exponential Growth

 It all started with a blog post.
-When Mills came across Jessica’s anxious musings on the exponential growth of her business and whether she was ready to sell to any one of the numerous investors who had come knocking at her door, he got curious.
-He found her contact information in the fine print of her trademark application.
-And then, he made a call.
+When Pendleton Street Business Advisors came across Jessica’s anxious musings on the exponential growth of her business and whether she was ready to sell to any one of the numerous investors who had come knocking at her door, they got curious.
+PSBA found her contact information in the fine print of her trademark application.
+And then, made a call.